joetilley/attica/README.md

-attica
+Attica
 ======

 An exercise for learning Haskell